dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/training/covac_android_data_entry_exercises.md

 1. Within the case’s tracker dashboard, select the “+” icon by the vaccination stage and add a new event
 2. Select the date in which the 1st dose was given
 3. You will notice a number of fields can be hidden or shown.
 Responses to the following fields will either keep fields hidden or enable them for data entry:
    * If the case is not female or female and less then 50 years of age, you will not be able to enter data related to pregnancy
    * If the case is female and less then 50 years of age, you will need to answer the questions on pregnancy before being able to enter other data.
 If the female person is pregnant, you can not enter other data.
    * You can only enter underlying conditions if you indicate they have an underlying condition
    * The fields for vaccine given, vaccine manufacturer and suggested date for next dose are automatically filled in
 4. Enter the details of your case as taken from your reporting form
 5. When you have completed entering details for the case, select the “Save” button at the bottom of the data entry form.
 If all of the details have been entered select “Finish and complete”
 6. Once you complete the data entry for the 1st dose, you can schedule the 2nd dose.
-There will be an automatic date that is calculated as 10 weeks from the date the 1st dose was given
+There will be an automatic date that is calculated as 10 weeks from the date the 1st dose was given.

    > **Note**
    >